Watercress

 Went down and cut a mess of watercress in the creek.

-other spellings: wild watercress, spring cress, creek greens, and cress greens
+variations: wild watercress, spring cress, creek greens, cress greens

 ★ In mountain kitchens, watercress wasn’t just bought - it was foraged.
 Kids often got sent to "cut a mess of cress" from cold creeks near home. ★